hmc-cs-ehubinger/CS70-Sandbox/README.md

 Hello!
 This is the README!

-A sandbox for CS 70.
+A SANDBOX for CS 70.